geog3050/emykleby/README.md

 There is also a final project folder that holds the code for my final project.
 There is also an image in this folder that shows the workflow from this project from ArcGISPro.

 # Contact Information
-I can be reached at eric-mykleby@uiowa.edu and my CV can be found by opening the file titled: "Resume - RS.pdf in the main repository page.
+I can be reached at eric-mykleby@uiowa.edu and my CV can be found by opening the file titled: "Resume - RS.pdf" in the main repository page.